-1. Laborers and mechanics shall not work in excess of forty (40) hours in any workweek unless they receive overtime compensation at a rate not less than one and one-half times the basic rate of pay for those overtime hours.
-The contractor or subcontractor shall be liable to any affected employee for his unpaid wages.
+- Laborers and mechanics shall not work in excess of forty (40) hours in any work week unless they receive overtime compensation at a rate not less than one and one-half times the basic rate of pay for those overtime hours.
+The contractor or subcontractor shall be liable to any affected employee for his unpaid wages. - Contractors in violation of the Contract Work Hours and Safety Standards Act (overtime law) are also liable to the federal government for liquidated damages, computed at \$10.00 per day for

-- 2. Contractors in violation of the Contract Work Hours and Safety Standards Act (overtime law) are also liable to the federal government for liquidated damages, computed at \$10.00 per day for each employee who worked overtime and was not paid overtime wages.
+- each employee who worked overtime and was not paid overtime wages.
 Funds may be withheld from contractors and subcontractors to satisfy unpaid wages and liquidated damages.
-(See information concerning wire transfer of these CDBG funds at d.
-(16) below.) - 3.
-Contractors and subcontractors must be advised in writing that if they are aggrieved by the withholding of a sum of liquidated damages, they have the right to appeal within 50 days.
+(See information concerning wire transfer of these CDBG-MIT funds below) - Contractors and subcontractors must be advised in writing that if they are aggrieved by the withholding of a sum of liquidated damages, they have the right to appeal within 50 days.
 Written appeal must state the reason for liquidated damages and should be addressed to DCA.